palmerr23/SGTL5000/README.md

 The code may work with other architectures and modes, however the platform's I2S commands will likely differ from those used in the example.

 ## I2S operation
-I2S mode is the default for single codecs, however TDM may be selected using the i2sMode argument.
+Only signed 16-bit stereo I2S mode is implemented.

 ## Available Hardware